arlonproj/arlon/docs/design.md

   If absent, the profile can only be applied to existing clusters.
 - A list of bundles specifying the configuration to apply onto the cluster once it is operational
-- An optional list of `value.yaml` settings for any Helm Chart type bundle in the bundle list
+- An optional list of `values.yaml` settings for any Helm Chart type bundle in the bundle list

 ## Cluster chart

 The cluster chart is a Helm chart that creates (and optionally applies) the manifests necessary to create a cluster and deploy desired configurations and applications to it.
-When a user uses Arlo to create and configure a cluster, he or she specifies a profile.
+When a user uses Arlon to create and configure a cluster, he or she specifies a profile.
 The profile's cluster specification, bundle list and other settings are used to generate values for the chart, and the chart is deployed as a Helm release into the *arlo* namespace in the